DHDaniel/git-diff-clone/README.md

 This will show the diff script to go from file A to file B. You can test out the command with the `test1.txt` and `test2.txt` files included in the repository.

 To have the command available at all times, make sure the script `diff.py` is executable and then include it in your `$PATH`.

+## Analysis

+For an extended analysis, refer to the PDF in this repo titled "The Myers Difference Algorithm for Version Control Systems".